pyOpenSci/handbook/_sources/CONTRIBUTING.md.txt

 ## Contributor authorship

-We are deeply thankful to everyone who has helped develop and review the pyOpenSci online documentation. here, we establish guidelines for giving credit to contributors for their work.
+We are deeply thankful to everyone who has helped develop and review the pyOpenSci online documentation.
+Here, we establish guidelines for giving credit to contributors for their work.

 Our [peer-review-guide](https://zenodo.org/record/7101778) and [packaging-guide](https://zenodo.org/record/7786869) can be cited using a
 Zenodo DOI.
 As such, we periodically update authorship for those documents prior to a new release.

-Every time we make a release, we will review our .zenodo file and contributors for both reviews, edits and other contributions to our content.
-In many cases because discussions around content happen in other forums - discourse, discord, slack, email, we will do our best to capture all contributors.
+Every time we make a release, we will review our `.zenodo` file and contributors for reviews, edits, and other contributions to our content.
+In many cases, because discussions around content happen in other forums (Discourse, Discord, Slack, and email), we will do our best to capture all contributors.

 Those who have contributed directly to updating the content will be added as authors.
-Otherwise you will be added as a contributor.
-Both categories are listed in the zenodo citation.
+Otherwise, you will be added as a contributor.
+Both categories are listed in the Zenodo citation.

 Every time we make a release, everyone who has made a commit to the repository since the previous release will be mentioned in the changelog entry using their GitHub handle.
 This is a way of saying "Thank you".